 When the officers reached the cliffs, they found them unclimbable in the dark, and they decided to shelter in a cave until daylight.
 After a while, Buchan swam out to find the rest of the men, but he could not find the glider.
 He swam back to the cave.

-At 2:15am a squadron of British Wellington bombers attacked Syracuse in support of the glider troops.
+At 2:15am several squadrons of British Wellington bombers attacked Syracuse in support of the glider troops.
 A bomber, possibly from this group, was hit by AA fire, perhaps from Lamba Doria, while it was approaching the cape.
-The plane jettisoned its bombs near the cliffs and then crashed into the water only yards away from the glider men.
+The plane jettisoned its load near the cliffs and then crashed into the water only yards away from the glider men.
 Stafford was injured, but it seems none of the other men sheltering in the cliffs or floating on the gliders was hurt.
 The plane sank, leaving a large slick of aviation fuel burning blue on the surface of the swell (the wreck of what is possibly this aircraft was recently discovered 100 yards off the cape).
 Rau saw parachutes and assumed it was the crew descending.

 The Arrival of the SAS